 - a.
 Leadership and demonstrated excellence in C4 and Cyber in the maritime environment are the cornerstones of success for IP officers.
-Future leaders of the IP Community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations.
+Future leaders of the IP community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations.
 Afloat and ashore tours in different geographic locations are highly valued as they demonstrate a breadth of experience and knowledge of global Navy operations. - b.
 The IP community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
 For promotion eligibility purposes, these officers will not have completed the IP- milestone assignments.
-As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance in warfare-appropriate billets (e.g., department head tours) and technical acumen to identify this aspect of a fully qualified officer. - c.
-Fully qualified IP commanders will:
+As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance in warfare-appropriate billets (e.g., department head tours) and technical acumen to identify this aspect of a fully qualified officer.
+Officers are still expected to complete IP qualifications required for the promotion to the next paygrade. - c.
+Fully qualified IP commanders will: - (1) Be in or have completed their O-4 milestone assignment, or equivalent from previous community in the case of O-4 lateral transfers. - (2) Have completed the IP Intermediate Qualification. - d.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified IP commanders will have: - (1) Demonstrated sustained superior performance in O-4 milestone assignments.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Be in or have completed their 0-4 milestone assignment, or equivalent from previous community in the case of 0-4 lateral transfers. - (2) Have completed the IP Intermediate Qualification. - d.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified IP commanders will have: - ${\circ}(1)$ Demonstrated sustained superior performance in O-4 milestone assignments. - (2) Demonstrated superior performance in OPNAV or TYCOM assignments. - (3) Completed a technical master's degree or inresidence education. - (4) Completed JPME Phase I.
+- (2) Demonstrated superior performance in OPNAV or TYCOM assignments. - (3) Completed a technical post-graduate degree or inresidence education. - (4) Completed JPME Phase I.